cjs6891/el7_blog/_texts/cisco-ccna-cyber-ops-secfnd-9.md

 ---
 layout: page
-title: "Cisco CCNA Cyber Ops SECFND 210-250, Section 8: Understanding Windows Operating System Basics"
+title: "Cisco CCNA Cyber Ops SECFND 210-250, Section 9: Understanding Linux Operating System Basics"
 ---

 <a href="#History and Benefits of Linux">9.2 History and Benefits of Linux</a><br>